myunus-info/portfolio-blog-server-assignment-5/README.md

 JWT_ACCESS_EXPIRES_IN=<expiry_time>
 ```

-> Create a database in MongoDB named car-store
+> Create a database in MongoDB named blogging-platform

 ## NPM SCRIPTS